Forgiveness vs reconciliation. A big difference.

 Quick facts about the Bible

-The Bible has 66 books: the Old Testament has 39 books, the New Testament has 27 books.
+The Bible has 66 books: the Old Testament has 39 books, and the New Testament has 27 books.

 The Bible was written over 15 centuries.